How To Throw an Eco-Friendly Holiday Party

-Are you an environmentally conscious individual?
-If so, you know it’s not always easy to convince others to feel the same way.
+Are you an environmentally-conscious individual?
+If so, you know it is not always easy to convince others to feel the same way.

 Luckily, everyone wins when it comes time to celebrate the holidays.
-Here’s your guide on how to throw an eco-friendly holiday party.
+So here is your guide on how to throw an eco-friendly holiday party.

 Host an Ugly Sweater Party

-A fun way to celebrate the holidays is to host an ugly sweater party, but make sure to stipulate that the sweaters can't be new.
-For the party to remain eco-friendly, your guests need to find sweaters secondhand — for example, they could upcycle them from their parents’ closet.
+A fun way to celebrate the holidays is to host an ugly sweater party, but make sure, to stipulate that the sweaters can't be new.
+For the party to remain eco-friendly, your guests need to find sweaters secondhand — for example, they could upcycle them from their parents' closets.

-Overall, choosing to stay environmentally conscious this holiday season doesn't have to be impossible.
-Now that you know how to throw an eco-friendly holiday party, have fun and go green!
+Overall, staying environmentally conscious this holiday season doesn't have to be impossible.
+Now that you know how to throw an eco-friendly holiday party have fun and go green!